D4wnstar/aetherwisp/Classical mechanics/Coordinate systems/Cartesian coordinates.md

 $$\kappa=\sigma \frac{|\mathbf{v}\times\mathbf{a}|}{|\mathbf{v}|^{3}}$$
 where $\sigma=\pm1$ is a sign parameter designed to keep the normal vector continuous.
 Thus, we can write
 $$\mathbf{N}=\frac{\sigma(\mathbf{v}\times\mathbf{a})\times\mathbf{v}}{|\mathbf{v}\times\mathbf{a}||\mathbf{v}|}$$
-The third and final basis vector can be taken as the [[prodotto vettoriale|cross product]] of tangent and normal like
+The third and final basis vector can be taken as the [[Vector product|cross product]] of tangent and normal like
 $$\mathbf{B}=\mathbf{T}\times\mathbf{N}$$
 called the **binormal vector**.
 These three, plus the position vector, make a moving frame:
 $$\{\mathbf{r}(t);\mathbf{T}(t),\mathbf{N}(t),\mathbf{B}(t)\}$$